 There are so many factors you have to consider before choosing the perfect kite that the whole buying process sometimes gets a little over-complicated.
 While stunt kites aren’t terribly expensive, you wouldn’t want to spend your money on something that you don’t enjoy flying.
 What’s even worse is that you could end up buying something that lasts only a couple of flights.

 Our top pick is the Nexus Dual-Line Stunt Kite from Prism – a delta kite that checks all the boxes and would fit the needs of both beginners and serious pilots.
 At 64”, its wingspan is wide enough to give you real-kite performance.
 You could even perform neat kite tricks with this model.
-Plus, it’s not too complicated to operate even for beginners who are starting to get serious about kite flying.
+Plus, this beginner stunt kite is not too complicated to operate even for novices who are starting to get serious about kite flying.

 The Prism Nexus kite has a superior build